Skip to main content

 Most Powerful: BlueStar

-While most ranges are hot enough for cooking, BlueStar stands out with the hottest burners at 25,000 BTU and their least powerful burners still coming in at a strong 18,000 BTU.
+While most ranges are hot enough for cooking, BlueStar stands out with the hottest burners at 25,000 BTU, and their least powerful burners still come in at a strong 18,000 BTU.

 However, Monogram, SKS, and Fisher & Paykel all have at least one 23,000 BTU burner, making them a close second in terms of power.